Weston, North Yorkshire: Weston Hall and Weston Manor

 Weston Hall is a Tudor and Georgian country house containing several many grand rooms, including the Dragon Room, so-called for the plaster sculpting in the ceiling.
 There is a second building, formerly used by the men of the estate for playing snooker and telling tales.
 There is also a small church on the property, built in the 1200s and holding many old records.

 Weston Manor is a substantial Victorian country house built of stone with a Westmoreland slate roof.
 Dating from 1899 the present property replaced Deanfield House and was built to the design of Kilnwick Hall in the East Riding of Yorkshire with the addition of the Tower on the front elevation, which emulated one of the principal features of Deanfield house.

 Dob Park

 Dob Park was a medieval deer park in the north of the parish.
 The only visible remains of the park are the ruins of Deer Park Lodge, a Scheduled Ancient Monument which is located in an isolated position on private land.
 It dates from the early 17th century and was commissioned by Sir Mauger Vavasour.
 It may have fallen into disuse fairly quickly, however, and was close to its current ruinous state when it was painted by J M W Turner (“Washburn under Folly Hall”) in around 1815.
-In January 2019 permission was granted for the conversion of the building into a residence for the owner of the Weston Estate.
+In January 2019 permission was granted for the conversion of the building into a residence.

 On the River Washburn below the lodge is a packhorse bridge, probably dating from the early 17th century, which carried an ancient routeway over the river to Norwood and Fewston.
 It is a Grade II listed building.